 Not long ago, action cameras were the hottest gear.
-Small enough to fit into any pocket and easy to use, these little point-of-vew camcorders also could capture high-definition video.
-The ability to mount the camcorders on a variety of surfaces or accessories only bolstered their original appeal, along with their rugged build components.
-Led by GoPro — the company that essentially created the action cam industry — its Hero cameras were in-demand by everyone, from teens to professional filmmakers.
+Small enough to fit into any pocket and easy to use, these little point-of-view camcorders could capture surprisingly good video.
+The ability to mount the camcorders on a variety of surfaces only bolstered their original appeal, along with their rugged and waterproof builds.
+GoPro — the company that essentially created the action cam industry — found its Hero cameras were in-demand by everyone, from daredevil teens to professional filmmakers.

-Now, fast-forward to the present.
+Fast-forward to the present and things have changed somewhat.
 While GoPro is still the undisputed champ, there are a lot more players — from no-name budget manufacturers that want a slice of the pie, to major camera makers like Sony and Garmin, which sell cameras that rival GoPro in terms of image quality and features.

 At a glance

 |GoPro Hero7 Black||Best action cam overall||Not yet rated|

 |Sony FDR-X3000||Best action cam with image stabilization||Not yet rated|